rsspp/experiments/README.md

 ### Experiments
 The following folders contain the Makefile for the experiment, that basically calls NPF with one of the two testies.
 At some point we will be adding the generated data and plots.

+#### Kernel
  * heatmap: Figure 1 and Figure 3, showing the iPerf2 test.
 It is driven by kernel.testie, that is fairly readable.
+This experiment does *not* needs a trace as it uses iPerf.

+#### DPDK
+All DPDK experiments need a trace except "shared" that generates UDP flows.
+You may read about traces further below.

  * loadvslat: Figures 8a,b,c about RSS vs RSS++.
 Latency, throughput, drops, etc
  * dynamicscale: Figure 9 showing the dynamic scaling of CPU cores.
  * imbalance: Figures 10a and 10b showing the imbalance for the various methods, and according to the number of CPU used